Support requests report by time of day

 Step 1: Add ‘Circular Chart’ gadget to your Jira dashboard.

-Step 3: In the Display settings choose for Level 1: ‘created’ and granularity ‘by hour’.
+Step 4: In the Display settings choose for Level 1: ‘created’ and granularity ‘by hour’.
+Consolidate data by ‘hour of day’.

-Step 5: Optional: switch on ‘Exclude empty’ button.
+Step 5: (Optional) Switch on ‘Exclude empty’ button.

 Step 1: Choose the Heat Map gadget as a first step: